kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/ipam/_index.en.md

   - "192.168.1.0-192.168.1.7"
   - "192.168.1.16-192.168.1.23"
 ```
-That's because, in the future, we could start allowing the modification (i.e. increase) of the allocation range.
+The reason for that is to allow for some `IPAMPool` modifications (i.e. increase of the allocation range) in the future.

-### Allocations cleanup
+### Allocations Cleanup
 The allocations (i.e. `IPAMAllocation` CRs) for a user cluster are deleted in two occasions:
 - Related pool (i.e. `IPAMPool` CR with same name) is deleted.
 - User cluster itself is deleted.

-## KKP Addon template integration
+## KKP Addon Template Integration
-The user cluster allocated ranges (i.e. `IPAMAllocation` CRs values) are available in the Addon template data (attribute `.Cluster.Network.IPAMAllocations`) to be rendered in the Addons manifests.
+The user cluster allocated ranges (i.e. `IPAMAllocation` CRs values) are available in the [Addon template data]({{< relref "../../../architecture/concept/kkp-concepts/addons/" >}}#manifest-templating) (attribute `.Cluster.Network.IPAMAllocations`) to be rendered in the Addons manifests.
+That allows consumption of the user cluster's IPAM allocations in any KKP [Addon]({{< relref "../../../architecture/concept/kkp-concepts/addons/" >}}).

-E.g. looping all user cluster IPAM pools allocations:
+For example, looping over all user cluster IPAM pools allocations in an addon template can be done as follows:
 ```yaml
 ...